Food

 Markets

-Let’s say you can’t make up your mind on what to do for lunch — do you want to eat out, or make something at home?
+Let’s say you can’t make up your mind about what to do for lunch — do you want to eat out, or make something at home?
 Why not head to a market, where both options are at your fingertips?

 Peruse preposterously fresh produce and delectable meats (plus gifts, snacks, beverages and more), so you can get everything you need to whip up a feast.
 Or, if the delicious smells prove too tempting, swing by a market food cart and let someone else do the cooking after all.
 What’s more, there are markets all over the city, in all different styles: farmers’ markets, food halls, neighborhood markets and more.